 The Pet-Tech Operator Who Starts With A Spreadsheet

 A founder builds a ‘vaccination and appointment reminder’ service for small catteries using Google Sheets and automated emails.
-He charges £29 per month per business, signs 6 clients in 30 days, then pays a freelancer to build a simple dashboard based on what clients already use.
+He charges £29 per month per business, signs six clients in 30 days, then pays a freelancer to build a simple dashboard based on what clients already use.

-Risks, Compliance And Smart Hedges
+Risks, Compliance and Smart Hedges

 Do / Don’t Checklist Before You Commit

-• Do pick a niche where you can name the buyer, the pet type and the outcome.
+- Do pick a niche where you can name the buyer, the pet type and the outcome.

-• Do test with deposits or paid pilots within 14 days.
+- Do test with deposits or paid pilots within 14 days.

-• Do set a service radius and stick to it, or charge properly to break it.
+- Do set a service radius and stick to it, or charge properly to break it.

-• Don’t start by buying equipment, leasing a unit, or ordering 1,000 units of packaging.
+- Don’t start by buying equipment, leasing a unit, or ordering 1,000 units of packaging.

-• Don’t underprice to ‘get reviews’, you’ll attract the wrong customers and stay stuck.
+- Don’t underprice to ‘get reviews’, you’ll attract the wrong customers and stay stuck.

-• Don’t promise outcomes you can’t control, especially in behaviour and health.
+- Don’t promise outcomes you can’t control, especially in behaviour and health.

-• Don’t ignore admin time, it’s where margin quietly dies.
+- Don’t ignore admin time, it’s where margin quietly dies.

 Download The 7-Day Validation Plan And Put This Into Motion